Sample Size Calculator Thurstone scale

 Your sample size should be 385.

-Before you start calculating the right size of respondents, you should learn more about certain nuances.
+Before you start calculating the right size of respondents, you should learn more about specific nuances.

 1. Margin of Error or Confidence Interval